-Source: 2020-2024 Elections & Voting Information Center (EVIC) Local Election Official Surveys
+Source: 2020-2024 Elections & Voting Information Center (EVIC) Local Election Official Surveys measures.

-Diving deeper into job satisfaction, we also ask our respondents about other satisfaction measures.
 Notable among these are three measures that have declined from 2020.
 Increasingly, local election officials are not as comfortable publicly sharing what they do for work.
 They also report having a more challenging time balancing work and home priorities.
 To make job satisfaction questions a little more personal, we ask officials if they would encourage their children to go into their line of work.
 Since 2020, those who would encourage their child to enter election administration have dropped almost 50%.
 On a positive note, LEOs share that they feel respected by their peers in local and county government, a measure that dipped in 2022 but rebounded in 2024.